This post may contain affiliate links. Learn more.

 Here’s another tip: don’t rinse the Nair Men Hair Removal Body Cream directly under the shower’s stream; instead, just shower normally and let the water that runs over your body remove the cream naturally.

 Also, never use hair removal cream when your skin is irritated or chafed in those regions, unless you enjoy a not-so-gentle sting.
 To each his own.
-And we also recommend doing a ‘patch’ test before slathering it all over your equipment.
+Also, we recommend doing a ‘patch’ test before slathering it all over your equipment.

 - Excellent for men with thick, coarse hair